Table of Contents

 The final way for people to make money on Twitch is by getting sponsored by a specific company.
 This particular option is one of the most difficult options to qualify for since companies prefer streamers who have a large audience.
 After all, the more exposure a product gets, the higher chance that some of the viewers will buy said product.

-It is for this reason that you shouldn’t even bother with sponsorships until you have a regular audience of around 50 -100 viewers on Twitch or have a YouTube channel generate at least 1000 views per video on average.
+It is for this reason that you shouldn’t even bother with sponsorships until you have a regular audience of around 50 -100 viewers on Twitch or have a YouTube channel generates at least 1000 views per video on average.
 Most companies will simply reject the sponsorship because you’re too small.

 With that said, there are places that you can sign up that aggregate sponsors to streamers, but they tend to take a cut of the deal as an intermediary between you and the company.
 This can be a better solution for those of you who aren’t comfortable talking to big-name companies like Logitech, Corsair, and others who are globally recognized brands.